EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-request-button.md

 But it is recommended to use the [Shopify product forms](https://shopify.dev/docs/themes/architecture/templates/product#the-product-form) to make "Add to cart" buttons and ajaxify them as explained in the "[Product forms](/v2/docs/product-forms)" guide article.
 There are a few advantages when using ajaxified product form rather than links:
-1. The [`<ajax-cart-product-form>`](/v2/docs/ajax-cart-product-form) custom element, that is intended to ajaxify product forms, has the `loading` attribute.
+1. The [`<ajax-cart-product-form>`](/v2/docs/ajax-cart-product-form) custom tag, that is intended to ajaxify product forms, has the `loading` attribute.
 This lets you show a dedicated loading indicator for the "Add to cart" button using CSS only.
 2. You can use the [`data-ajax-cart-errors`](/v2/docs/data-ajax-cart-errors) attribute within the ajaxified product forms to show error messages without writing JavaScript.
 3. An ajaxified product form switches to the "loading" state only when there is a Shopify Ajax Cart Ajax request sent from the form itself.
 Meanwhile, the `data-ajax-cart-request-button` elements switch to the "loading" state when there is any Shopify Cart API Ajax request in progress.